BIA’s Whistleblower Reporting

 - a decision to suspend or terminate employment or to discipline the person.

 3.4.2.
-These matters will be typically handled in accordance with BIA’s broader people and culture policies, such as the Grievance Handling Policy.
+These matters will not be deemed to be Reportable Conduct, do not fall within the scope of this policy, and will be typically handled in accordance with BIA’s broader people and culture policies and procedures, which may include its Grievance Handling Policy.

 3.4.4.
-A disclosure can be made in person, by video conference or in writing to any eligible recipient.
+A disclosure of Reportable Conduct can be made by an Eligible Whistleblower in person, by video conference or in writing to any eligible recipient, as set out in this paragraph 3.5.

 3.4.6.
-To ensure timely investigation, we request reports are made to BIA’s external reporting pathway: brother.elker.com/report.
+To ensure appropriate escalation and timely investigation, we request that reports are made to BIA’s external reporting pathway, independently monitored by Resolve Advisors via the Elker portal at brother.elker.com/report

 3.4.8.
 Under the Corporations Act, you may also raise the matter with:

-- a legal practitioner for the purposes of obtaining legal advice;
+- a legal practitioner, if you are disclosing for the purposes of obtaining legal advice or representation;

-- in instances of public interest or emergency disclosure, to a journalist or parliamentarian.
+- in instances of a public interest disclosure or emergency disclosure, to a journalist or parliamentarian.
+For further information regarding a ‘public interest disclosure and emergency disclosure’, please see clause 1317AAD of the Corporations Act.

 3.5.
 Legal protection for whistleblower disclosures